 - View in Theatres Database

-If restored, the handsome King’s Theatre could become a great asset to the city of Dundee, which is in need of a large proscenium touring house.
-The theatre has an impressive frontage and originally had lavish interiors including spacious front of house areas, lined in mahogany and teak, and a very opulent auditorium in the Edwardian manner with decorative panels.
-It features Baroque and Rococo style plasterwork, a fine saucer domed ceiling with frescoes and a marble proscenium frame.
+The theatre has an impressive frontage and originally had lavish interiors including spacious front of house areas lined in mahogany and teak and a very opulent auditorium with decorative panels in the Edwardian manner.
+It features Baroque and Rococo style plasterwork, a fine saucer domed ceiling with frescoes, and a marble proscenium frame.
 Work to the theatre in 1955 sadly included the partial demolition of the balcony and the insertion of a false ceiling above the circle.
-After closing as a bingo hall, much archaeological investigation took place and it was established that enough of the original interior (including the ceiling) remains intact to enable the theatre to be restored.
+After closing as a bingo hall, much archaeological investigation took place and it was established that enough of the original interior, including the ceiling, remains intact to enable the theatre to be restored.

 Why is this theatre at risk?